7fighter/webProj/projects/Cinefix/Notes/ReactLearn/ReadMe.md

-Based on the sources, while a comprehensive step-by-step guide to building the React application is provided, along with commands and code snippets, the sources **do not contain the complete, ready-to-run code for every single file from start to finish**.
-The video transcript describes the process and the logical components, often showing fragments or highlighting specific lines, rather than presenting entire, unedited file contents.
-To obtain the full, runnable project, the sources explicitly mention that **all of the code is available from a GitHub link in the video's description**.

-Therefore, I cannot provide the exact, full code as if it were directly copied from a finished project.
-However, I can reconstruct the primary logic and structure for each file as described and hinted at in the provided text, outlining the commands needed and the general content for each file.

-**Please note:**
-*   **CSS files are external:** The sources clearly state that the CSS files are provided separately via a GitHub link and are not included in the transcript.
-You would need to download these and place them in a `src/css` folder.
-I will only show the `import` statements for them.
-*   **API Key:** You will need to obtain your own API key from The Movie Database (TMDB).
-*   **Dependencies:** The sources detail the `npm install` commands for necessary packages.

----

 ### **Project Setup and Initialisation**

 1.  **Install Node.js**: This is the first requirement to work with React and use `npm` (Node Package Manager).
 Ensure it's added to your system path.